EgorRepnikov/dragonrend/README.md

 ```

 # Usage
 The framework supports two options for writing code: classic and new. А new way allows you to create programs due to the extracted functions.
 This method helps to split the code into blocks that are easier to read.
-And in the following examples, the classic version will be shown first and then the new one.
 And in the following examples both design options will be shown.

 ```js
 const { dragonrend } = require('dragonrend')